mozilla/remote-settings/docs/client-specifications.rst

 Despite our efforts to provide this fully featured, cross-platform client, new clients still emerged that obliged us to admit that our idea of having a single client of reference is dead.
 Instead, we are going to provide specifications for Remote Settings clients, to at least mitigate the consequences of clients fragmentation.

-That being said, we still **strongly discourage** the implementation of ad-hoc clients.
+That being said, we still **strongly discourage** the implementation of new ad-hoc clients.

 We distinguish two major use-cases: